-- A. Minimum size: Thirteen inches (13"). - B. Fishing year: The recreational Yellowtail flounder fishery shall operate on a May 1 through April 30 fishing year. - C. Possession Limit: - 1.
-There is no recreational possession limit for Yellowtail flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Yellowtail flounder. - 2.
-Vessels in possession of a federal permit authorizing the recreational harvest of Yellowtail flounder in federal waters may harvest, possess, or land Yellowtail flounder in state waters in the amount equal to the federal regulations.
+- A. Minimum size: Thirteen inches (13"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The recreational Yellowtail flounder fishery shall operate on a May 1 through April 30 fishing year.

+- 1. There is no recreational possession limit for Yellowtail flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Yellowtail flounder. - 2.
+Vessels in possession of a federal permit authorizing the recreational harvest of Yellowtail flounder in federal waters may harvest Yellowtail flounder in state waters in the amount equal to the federal regulations.

-- A. Minimum size: Twelve inches (12"). - B. Fishing year: The commercial Yellowtail flounder fishery shall operate on a May 1 through April 30 fishing year. - C. Possession Limit: - 1.
-There is no commercial possession limit for Yellowtail flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Yellowtail flounder. - Vessels in possession of a federal permit authorizing the commercial harvest of Yellowtail flounder in federal waters may harvest, possess, or land Yellowtail flounder in state waters in the amount equal to the federal regulations.
+- A. Minimum size: Twelve inches (12"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The commercial Yellowtail flounder fishery shall operate on a May 1 through April 30 fishing year.

+- 1. There is no commercial possession limit for Yellowtail flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Yellowtail flounder. - 2.
+Vessels in possession of a federal permit authorizing the commercial harvest of Yellowtail flounder in federal waters may harvest Yellowtail flounder in state waters in the amount equal to the federal regulations.